 Lake McDonald Valley

-The Forest and Fire Nature Trail area burned in 1967 and again in the 2001 Moose Creek Fire.
+This area burned in 1967 and again in the 2001 Moose Creek Fire.
 There are beautiful views and fantastic opportunities for interpretation along this loop.
 You will learn about a variety of tree and plant species, fire impacts, and wildlife inhabitants along the river corridor.
 Views include Glacier National Park, the North Fork of the Flathead River, and the Flathead National Forest.

 After we’re done walking, we’ll return along the same route by van to the Glacier Guides and Montana Raft office.
 As we drive, be sure to ask your guide any remaining questions that you might have.
 Our guides are passionate and have encyclopedic knowledge about Glacier National Park — no matter your level of hiking experience, we promise they’ll teach you something new.
 You’ll end the day knowing more about Glacier National Park than you ever expected!